santiago-bassett/Alienvault-Demo_scripts/README.md

 #### Where are all the logfiles going?
 All the generated log files are put in `/var/log/demologs`
-They will be seperated by plugin.
+They will be separated by plugin.
 A logrotate script for them is installed automatically.

 Forked from Santiago Bassett ([@santiagobassett](https://twitter.com/santiagobassett))